Lucyjpjones/wean-cuisine/README.md

 I will continue to update my website as I grow my platform of users.
 I have future development plans which I have listed below.

 **Future Development plans**
-- Add more cuisine cards
+- I will continue to add more cuisine cards as I grow my user base.
-- Add review option for users
+- I would liek to add a review option so my users can share their options on recipes they have tried.
-- Parent forum
+- Create a parent forum to add more social interaction between my users.
-- Dietry requirements
+- Add Dietry requirements information to recipes.
-- Forgot password link
+- link log in and register with users email and create a link for forgetting password.
 ---

 ## &rarr; **Technologies**